AR-15 Barrel Length 2026: 10.5" to 20" Velocity & Dwell Time Compared header image

 Pros

-• Compatible with pin-and-weld to achieve 16" OAL and avoid NFA paperwork.
+• Compatible with pin-and-weld to achieve 16" OAL and avoid NFA paperwork with most muzzle devices.

-• Balances maneuverability with better external ballistics and dwell time.
+• Balances maneuverability with better external ballistics than 12.5" builds.

 Cons

-• Pinned muzzle device limits suppressor compatibility unless using a HUB compatible muzzle device system.
+• Pinned muzzle device limits suppressor compatibility unless using a HUB-compatible system.

 • Slightly heavier front end compared to true SBR lengths.